hanabi/hanabi.github.io/docs/beginner.md

   - However, after playing it, Bob sees that it is not the red 3 - it was the blue 3 (which played successfully).
 Bob now knows that the next-left-most 3 must be the red 3 (on slot 3).
   - Cathy can see the clued red 3 in Bob's hand.
 Thus, she knows from the *Good Touch Principle* that her red card must be the red 4.
   - Cathy does something unrelated.
-  - On his next turn, Bob tries to play his slot 3 card as red 3.
+  - On his next turn, Bob tries to play his slot 3 card as the red 3.
 However, after playing it, Bob sees that it was not the red 3 - it was the green 3 (which played successfully).
-Bob now knows that his final 3 must be red 3 (on slot 4).
+Bob now knows that his final 3 must be the red 3 (on slot 4).
   - On his next turn, Bob plays his slot 4 card, and it is red 3.
   - Cathy can now finally play her red 4.